 - Level 2 elective

-- Indicative assessments in this unit are as follows: (1) online quiz activities; (2) in-class presentation and written summary; and (3) attendance and participation.
+- Indicative assessments in this unit are as follows: (1) end of semester exam; (2) essay; and (3) workshop attendance and participation.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.

 - Dr Kellie Bennett and Dr Zaza Lyons

 Approved quota: 160—first come first served basis